 SIADH is characterized by hyponatremia and hypoosmolality due to the inadequate and continued secretion of the antidiuretic hormone despite normal plasma volume.
 The end-point is impaired water excretion, water retention, and hyponatremia.
-Hyponatremia happens in SIADH because of excess water not due to absolute sodium deficiency in the blood.
+Hyponatremia occurs in SIADH because of excess water, not because of absolute sodium deficiency in the blood.

-The classic Bartter-Schwartz criteria can be used to confirm the diagnosis of SIADH.
-The patient is expected to have hyponatremia with hypoosmolality, absence of clinical evidence of volume depletion, absence of other causes of hyponatremia, urine that is not maximally diluted i.e .reduced water excretion, and continued excretion of sodium in the urine.
-The restriction of fluid intake should correct the hyponatremia in a child diagnosed with SIADH.
+The classic Bartter-Schwartz criteria can be used to confirm SIADH diagnosis.
+Common symptoms include hyponatremia with hypoosmolality, no clinical evidence of volume depletion, no other causes of hyponatremia, urine that is not maximally diluted, i.e., reduced water excretion, and continued sodium excretion in the urine.
+Restricted fluid intake should correct hyponatremia in a child diagnosed with SIADH.

 Epidemiology of SIADH in Children

 Incidence and prevalence

 The most common cause of hyponatremia in children is SIADH.
 The estimated prevalence of hyponatremia in children in the United States is between 2.5% and 30%.
 Hyponatremia can also be caused by administering large amounts of hypotonic intravenous fluids, so SIADH should be diagnosed with caution.

 Men and boys are more likely to develop hyponatremia than girls.
 Women tend to develop drug-induced or exercise-induced hyponatremia.
 Hyponatremia and SIADH are more common in adults than in children.